RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

 ![screenshot](images/rooms-games-challenge.png)

-Hint: The bright green colour is called `chartreuse`.
+Hint: You'll need to change the background colour, font colour and border colour in `gamesroom.css`.
+The bright green colour is called `chartreuse`.

+Hint: You'll need to add an `<a>` link in `gamesroom.html` which links to `hall.html`.

 ## Save Your Project {.save}